HiddenRiverLabs/password-polish/README.md

 # Password Polish

-If you have used multiple password managers and needed to sync or deduplicate entries, this is what you're looking for.
+If you have used multiple password managers and needed to clean up duplicate entries, this is what you're looking for.

 This is a work in progress.